Emerging Areas in Risk Reduction and Estimating Risk

 Lasofoxifene is an osteoporosis drug similar to tamoxifen and raloxifene.

-Early findings suggest lasofoxifene may reduce the risk of estrogen receptor-positive breast cancer in women at risk for osteoporosis [347-349].
+Early findings suggest lasofoxifene may reduce the risk of estrogen receptor-positive breast cancer in women at increased risk of osteoporosis [388-390].
 More data are needed to confirm these findings.

 Clinical trials of risk-lowering drugs

-If you are at higher than average risk of breast cancer and considering joining a clinical trial of risk-lowering drugs, we encourage you to discuss the potential risks and benefits with your health care provider.
+If you’re at higher risk of breast cancer and considering joining a clinical trial of a risk-lowering drug, discuss the potential risks and benefits with your health care provider.

 Learn more about clinical trials.